RemoteTechnologiesGroup/RemoteTech/modders/settings.md

 {% include toc.html %}

-RemoteTech has a configuration of default settings, such as the `EnableSignalDelay` flag or a `GroundStations` block of ground stations.
+RemoteTech has a configuration of default settings, such as the `EnableSignalDelay` flag or a `GroundStations` block.
 These settings are loaded from RemoteTech's setting file during Kerbal Space Program's startup screen.

 **For add-on developers**